atc-net/atc-hosting/README.md

 - Utilizes `ILogger<T>` for type-specific, high-performance logging.
 - Automatically enriches log entries with the name of the service type (`T`).

-### Retry Mechanism

-- Built-in retries using the `Polly` library.
-- Retry count and exponential backoff settings are configurable.

 ### Error Handling

-- Catches exceptions and logs them with a severity of `LogLevel.Warning`.
+- Catches unhandled exceptions and logs them with a severity of `LogLevel.Warning`.
+- Reruns the `DoWorkAsync` method after a configurable repeat interval.
 - Designed to log errors rather than crashing the service.

 ### Configuration Options

 - Allows for startup delays.
-- Configurable retry count.
 - Configurable repeat interval for running tasks.

 ### Ease of Use